sinnykumari/enhancements/enhancements/ocp-coreos-layering.md

 ### Graduation Criteria

-The main goal of tech preview (4.11) is to implement image build and application, to the point a newly installer cluster on the new format is functional.
+The main goal of tech preview (4.12) is to implement image build and application, to the point a newly installer cluster on the new format is functional.
 There will be no user-facing changes.
-The goal of GA (4.12) is then to ensure upgrade success and readiness for wider adoption by users.
+The goal for GA(4.12 for hotfix, 4.13) is to ensure upgrade success and readiness for wider adoption by users.

 #### Dev Preview -> Tech Preview

-- All the below is available in 4.11 nightlies for testing purposes but unsupported for in-cluster use.
+- All the below is available in 4.12 nightlies
 - `machine-os-content` is in the OSTree native container format and the MCO knows how to handle it.
-- A model for hotfixes works
 - A package not in the current extensions (such as kata?) can be added to a custom image along with configuration and rolled out via the MCO
-- A config change is applied transactionally using the container derivation workflow.
-- A derived build can be performed in-cluster to create the final image.
+- MachineConfig objects can still be created, but turn into an internal cluster image build that is rolled out instead of changed node per node.
+This feeds into the “Final Pool Image” the same way as the other MCO templates.
 - Installation of a new cluster is successful with the new format.
 - A CI test verifies the installation of a new cluster in this mode and installing an extension.

 #### Tech Preview -> GA

+- A supported model to apply hotfix on 4.12 based cluster is available
 - All the goals listed above are implemented.
 - Any feedback from tech preview (e.g. installation of specific 3rd party software) is addressed